-- The Overview tutorial aims to provide answers to the following question for the attendees: - What is AXMEDIS? - Which is the State of the Art of the sector?
+- The Overview tutorial aims to provide answers to the following questions for the attendees:

+- What is AXMEDIS?

+- Which is the State of the Art of the sector?

-- Which are the innovations/advantages of AXMEDIS?
+- o Which are the innovations/advantages of AXMEDIS?

-- What can I do with AXMEDIS?
+- o What can I do with AXMEDIS?

 - o Why should I adopt AXMEDIS?

 - o Which are the major tools of AXMEDIS?

 - o How can I use AXMEDIS for my business?

-- Which are the implications and benefits in using AXMEDIS?
+- o Which are the implications and benefits in using AXMEDIS?

 - o Who can help me to know and learn more?

 - o etc

-- Duration: approximately 3.5 to 4 hours
+- The Distribution tutorial helps attendees have a general overview of:

+- o AXMEDIS Editors and Players

+- o AXMEDIS Database

+- o AXEPTool

+- o AXMEDIS Certifier and Supervisor

+- o AXMEDIS Accounting and Reporting

+- o B2B/C distribution integration within AXMEDIS Factory

+- o AXMEDIS Programme and Publication

+- AXMEDIS On-demand services

+- o AXMEDIS Distribution framework usage

+- o etc